UBhansali/SteelBuzz/README.md

 About
 -------------
 Steel Buzz was founded in January 2015.
-The application was created in association with Sanghavi Bothra Engineering, the largest stock holders on Nickel Alloy products in India to help the growing Stainless Steel Industry.
-Steel Buzz is smart virtual directory with features like Product Listings, Smart Dialer, and Buzz Storm, which connects the Steel Industry around the globe.
-The application also caters millions of people who buy, sell and trade Stainless Steel and Nickel Alloy products on a day to day basis.
+The app was developed in association with Sanghavi Bothra Engineering, the largest stock holders of Nickel Alloy products in India.
+For emerging Steel Market, Steel Buzz is a smart virtual directory with features like Product Listings, Smart Dialer, and Buzz Storm.
+It connects domestic Steel Industry to global market, which wasn't accessible prior to Steel Buzz.
+The application also caters millions of people who buy, sell and trade Stainless Steel and Nickel Alloy products on daily basis.

 Member Profile Screenshots
 -------------